uofu-emb/rtos/labs/00.environment/README.md

     1. Do *not* initialize the repository with a README, gitignore, or license.
 1. Initialize the local repository.
     1. From your project directory, run `git init`.
 This sets up the repository metadata.
-    1. Stage all of the files in the current working directory `git add .gitignore src include lib test platformio.ini`
+    1. Stage all of the files in the current working directory `git add .`
     1. Commit the staged files with a descriptive commit message `git commit -m "Initialize Pico project"`
     1. Create a main branch `git branch -M main`
-    1. Add your github repository as a remote. `git remote add origin git@github.com:uofu-embed/embedded_demo.git`
+    1. Add your github repository as a remote. `git remote add origin git@github.com:username/lab0.git`
     1. Push the main branch and the commit to the remote. `git push -u origin main`

 # Making changes to a project